godfreyosundwa254/Phase-1-Project/README.md

 The dataset used in this project comes from the National Transportation Safety Board (NTSB).

-&nbsp;It contains detailed records of aircraft accidents and incidents, including injury counts, aircraft characteristics, and purpose of flight.
+&nbsp; It contains detailed records of aircraft accidents and incidents, including injury counts, aircraft characteristics, and purpose of flight.